enfogroup/aws-cdk-compliance/README.md

 # Introduction

-Tagging and compliant resource using the CDK.
-This package is yet to hit version 1.x, you might encounter issues.
+**This package is yet to hit version 1.x, you might encounter issues.**

+Compliant resource Constructs and tagging using the CDK.
+The compliant Constructs make it easier to reduce your number of Security Hub security findings.
+If you are using CloudFormation rather than the CDK you can check the [unit tests](https://github.com/enfogroup/aws-cdk-compliance/tree/master/test) on the source repository to get an idea of what you need to fix.

-This package is tied to Enfo and its customers.
-Enfo is a [Managed Service Provider](https://aws.amazon.com/partners/programs/msp/) for AWS.
+The tagging part of this package is tied to Enfo and its customers.
+[Enfo](https://insights.enfo.se/cloud-and-application-development) is a [Managed Service Provider](https://aws.amazon.com/partners/programs/msp/) for AWS.
 You can of course use the package without being a customer, but the tags might have no effect depending on your AWS organization setup.

 ## Installation